The Hidden Forces that Shape Behavior

 In retail sales, mimicking increased persuasion.

-If someone you dislike turns out to love your favorite band, you might like that band a little less.
+If someone you dislike turns out to love your favourite band, you might like that band a little less.

 If someone you admire loves a purse you dislike, you might reconsider your opinion about that person.

 This is divergence, you move away from such people in thought and action.
 You don’t want to be like them.

 “Where we grow up, and the norms and practices of people around us, shape everything from the language we use to the behaviors we engage in.”

 If something gets too popular, you might reject it because too many other people mimic each other in praising or purchasing it.
 Your movements through this sea of social influence are never sharply defined.
 You don’t want to be precisely like someone else or so reactive that you turn into his or her direct opposite.